k0sproject/k0smotron/docs/resource-reference/k0smotron.io-v1beta1.md

         <td><b>storageClass</b></td>
         <td>string</td>
         <td>
-          StorageClass defines the storage class to be used for etcd persistence.
-If empty, will be used the default storage class.<br/>
+          StorageClass defines the storage class to be used.
+If empty, the default storage class is used.<br/>
         </td>
         <td>false</td>
       </tr></tbody>